Reproducible Science

 A license tells others what they can and can’t do with your data.
 If you don’t include one, legally speaking, people might not be allowed to use it, even if you meant to share it openly.

-• GNU-GPL: guarantees end users the freedom to run, study, share, and modify the software while requiring that all modified versions and derivative works also be distributed under the same license. ❤️
+• GNU GPL‑3.0: Applies to software and guarantees freedom to run, study, share, and modify software, requiring modified versions be distributed under the same license.

 Code